Disease related genes Enzymes Human disease related genes Metabolic proteins Potential drug targets

 Cancer tissue RNA category is based on RNA data from the The Cancer Genome Atlas (TCGA), categorized in the same way as human tissues and cell lines.

-Tissue enhanced (skeletal muscle, tongue) Detected in all
+Tissue enhanced (heart muscle, skeletal muscle, tongue) Detected in all

 HPA (cell line):